 MSM is best known for its ability to support a normal response to inflammation and research has shown that it protects tissues against the damaging effects of exercise and stress.
 It is also a bioavailable form of sulfur –which is necessary for the formation of connective tissues vital to joint health.

-Devil’s Claw, yucca, and Boswellia are herbs used extensively to fight discomfort of bones, joints and other tissues.
+Devil’s Claw, yucca, and Boswellia are herbs used extensively to fight the discomfort of bones, joints and other tissues.
 Omega 3 fatty acids support a healthy inflammatory response and are important for cellular health.

 Antioxidants can help neutralize the damaging free radicals that are released during times of stress, illness or heavy activity.
-Horse leg injuries are one stressor that can increase numbering of free radicals produced in the body.
+Horse leg injuries are one stressor that can increase the numbering of free radicals produced in the body.
 The presence of too many free radicals is believed to be the primary cause of inflammation and cell destruction.

 - Vitamin C, a potent antioxidant, protects tissues throughout the body and is vital to the production of connective tissues, including cartilage, tendons, and ligaments.